 I first heard of these types of beds at a Food Forest course with Doug Crouch at Terra Alta in Portugal and later found out that these types of beds were also used by the Moors.
-Probably meaning that sunken beds existed on our land as it was most likely cultivated by the Moors.
+Probably meaning that sunken beds existed on our land which was cultivated by the Moors.

 Preparing a sunken bed is a lot of work upfront but the rewards can be enjoyed for many years to come.
-On our latest sunken bed we also built a variety of trellises to help annual plants such as tomatoes, bean and cumbers to climb up.
+On our latest sunken bed we also built a variety of trellises to help annual plants such as tomatoes, beans and cucumbers to climb up.
 Many volunteers and I built this over 4 months during winter and spring to prepare for 2018’s summer planting.

-Our first attempt at a sunken bed was dug in Autumn 2017, it was 5 beds linked together with keyhole paths to increases the bed sizes.
-What we learnt from this is that the paths wanted to collapse in and so with our newer sunken beds that we are showing you here we did not include keyhole paths and propped up the paths with wooden forms.
+Our first attempt at a sunken bed was dug in Autumn 2017, this has 5 beds linked together with keyhole paths to increases the bed sizes.
+What we learnt from this first attempt was that the paths wanted to collapse in.
+With our newer sunken beds in the photos we did not include keyhole paths and propped up the paths with wooden forms below ground.

 *Scowl down for detailed instructions, learning outcomes and a video